 We’d like to cover everything that happens to a home, but if we covered every eventuality, premiums would rise – potentially making insurance unaffordable for some.
-Here are some of the most common exclusions and the reasons why they’re not covered.
+Below are the most common exclusions 1.

 Wear and tear